Showing 2022 season

 It may occasionally be necessary to use alternative hotels of a similar standard to those shown.

-The newly refurbished North Star Hotel is conveniently located in the heart of Dublin's City Centre.
+The newly refurbished, The Address Connolly is conveniently located in the heart of Dublin's City Centre.
 The hotel property boasts 160 exceptionally appointed guest rooms and suites offering every amenity to ensure a comfortable and luxurious stay for all guests.
 This central Dublin hotel is the ideal location for corporate or leisure stays in Dublin.
 It is on the doorstep of a host of Dublin tourist attractions within walking distance.

 You are guaranteed the best of all worlds when you stay at the luxury 4 star Galmont & Spa Galway.
 One of the finest Galway Hotels with scenic Galway Bay views, luxury city center hotel accommodation, excellent food and world class spirit one spa & leisure facilities.